-Students who are probation for the first time are expected to complete the following academic contract and turn it into their advisor at their first probation meeting:
+Students who are probation for the first time are expected to complete the College of Public Health Academic Contract and turn it into their advisor at their first meeting.

 Please meet with your academic advisor if you have questions about any of the following College of Public Health Academic Policy topics:

 Back2UA, Disqualification Petition, Extension of Incomplete, General Petition, Increase Unit Maximums, Late Change Petition, Obtaining Dean's Signature or Permission, Probation, Transfer Credit Evaluation for General Education Coursework